AaronFR/Thinker/README.md

 ## Architecture
 The project's architecture is designed with modularity in mind, allowing for the easy addition of new features and components.
 The key modules are structured as follows:

-- **TaskRunner**: Coordinates the overall workflow.
+- **PersonaSystem**: Coordinates the overall workflow.
 It initializes the task driven process, evaluates tasks iteratively, manages logs, and saves outputs.
-- **AI_Wrapper**: Represents an individual call to a LLM api, the current state of a task and provides methods for interacting with the AI model to generate responses.
+- **AiOrchestrator**: Represents an individual call to a LLM api, the current state of a task and provides methods for interacting with the AI model to generate responses.
-- **Prompter**: Interfaces with the AI model, sending requests and retrieving outputs based on specified prompts.
+    - **ChatGptWrapper**: Interfaces with the Chat Gpt API, sending requests and retrieving outputs based on specified prompts.

 ## Features to implement